ElisaHofmann/fakenews/README.md

-# Fake-News
+# Fake-News Project

+## Description
-## This repository contains information and code on the project "Fake News detection".
+This repository contains information and code on the project "Fake News detection".
 We use the NELA-GT-2022 dataset and develop machine learning models to identify fake news.